ostadabbas/Infant-Respiration-Estimation/README.md

 ## Dataset details
 We provide a new manually annotated dataset of 125 videos, Annotated Infant Respiration (AIR-125), for benchmarking respiration estimation methods on infants using videos from baby monitors and Youtube.
 More details on the dataset generation procedure can be found in the paper.

-- AIR-125 can be downloaded by contacting [ACLab](https://web.northeastern.edu/ostadabbas/).
+- AIR-125 can be downloaded from [here](https://coe.northeastern.edu/Research/AClab/AIR-125/).

 - We also evaluate our method on an adult respiation datastet, COHFACE.
 The dataset can be downloaded from [here](https://www.idiap.ch/en/dataset/cohface).